MedhatHassan/MIPS-Processor/components/Readme.md

     Instruction Register (IR): The IR is a register unit that stores the instructions to be executed.
 During the Instruction Fetch (IF) stage, the processor reads an instruction from the IM using the address stored in the PC.
   </li>
   <li>
+    Arithmetic Logic Unit (ALU): The ALU performs basic arithmetic and logical operations on data stored in registers.
+These operations include addition (add) & immediate addition (addi).
   </li>
   <li>
+    Memory: The memory unit that store data.
+During the Memory Access (MEM) stage, the processor reads or writes data to the memory.
   </li>
 </ul>